yusef-okasha97/Automated-Deployment-Nginx/README.md

 4. Copy index.html to the Nginx Container.
 5.  send the deployment status via Slack.

+- `Note`: you can install Jenkins with all dependencies from my docker hub **docker push yoyo7sniper97/jenkins:latest**  .

 The Jenkinsfile is located at the root of the project:
 - `Jenkinsfile`: Defines the pipeline stages for application deployment.

+### Doecker
+- `docker-compose.yml`: used to create Nginx as a container and Map the local html directory to the container.

 ### Ansible
  - `slave_playbook.yml`: Ansible – Automating instance configuration and Jenkins agent setup